Evolinox/WebServices/readme.md

 ## Folder structure

 - `frontend/` - Contains the Tauri App with Vue Frontend.
-- `backend/` - Contains the Quarkus Backend.
+- `backend/` - Contains the Go Backend.